-Astral Worlds is the eleventh double-disc release from J.D. and the Sons of Rhythm, once again combining new musicians with returning core members to produce a CD which provides a glimpse into the Astral realms of music.
+Astral Worlds is the eleventh double-disc release from J.D. and the Sons of Rhythm, once again combining new musicians with returning core members to produce an Album which provides a glimpse into the Astral realms of music.

 J.D. has chosen his players well for this release, and changed the chemistry of the jams by mixing and matching the players in order to continue exploring the many possibilities of collective improvisation.
 The veterans include J.D. and his two sons Rickie and Jayson, four bass players, two guitarists, a conga player, saxophonist, and multi-instrumental guitarist/keyboard player.
 New to the mix are Jembe, violin, and another pianist, all three quickly enhancing the music with their contributions.

 This music ranges from delicate to intense to funky to dreamy to...well, to Astral Worlds!
 There are moments of peace and reflection followed by cascades of notes, wailing melodies, and bluesy flavorings, all with the underpinning of rhythm from J.D. and his sons.
 Five layered productions pepper the set list, with J.D. and son Jayson playing electronic percussion, and guitarist, keyboardist and guitar-synth player Frank Singer creating overdubbed tracks.
 These range from trance grooves to tribal rhythms, funk to gamelon, with most being no more than a few minutes long.